What Mindfulness is and What it isn’t? 12 Myths Busted!

 In the past couple of decades, mindfulness-based treatments have become the ‘third wave’ of CBT (cognitive-behavioral therapy).
 These treatments are highly effective in lowering stress and treating anxiety and depression, among a wide range of other conditions.

 Drawing out some learnings here, from the certification course I did from Udemy under Kain Ramsay, a few months back.
-I hope this little piece of information will help the readers to understand what mindfulness is and what it isn’t.
+I hope this little piece of information will help the readers understand what mindfulness is and what it isn’t.

 Related: 5 Ways Of Using Mindfulness To Get Over A Breakup

-12 Myths around Mindfulness
+12 Myths Around Mindfulness

 For the most part, these claims are commonly based on misunderstandings of what mindfulness is (and isn’t) about.